MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

 8. Mandatory for PureApplication Service: After the pattern type is enabled successfully, go to **Catalog → Script** Packages and select script packages with names similar to "MFP \*\*\*".
 On the details page to the right, accept the license in the **License agreement** field.
 Repeat for all eleven script packages listed in the Components section.

 ## Token licensing requirements for IBM MobileFirst Foundation System Pattern
-If you use token licensing to license IBM MobileFirst™ Platform Foundation, you must install IBM® Rational® License Key Server and configure with your licenses before you deploy the MobileFirst Platform Pattern.
+If you use token licensing to license IBM MobileFirst Foundation, you must install IBM® Rational® License Key Server and configure with your licenses before you deploy the MobileFirst Platform Pattern.

 > **Important:** The **MobileFirst Platform (WAS ND)** pattern template does not support token licensing.
 You must be using perpetual licensing when you deploy patterns based on the MobileFirst Platform (WAS ND) pattern template.
 All other pattern templates support token licensing.